A Set-Sequence Model for Time Series: Mortgage Risk Prediction: Additional Details and Results

 \subsubsection{Transition Analysis}

-Figure~\ref{fig:set-seq-auc} shows the one vs rest AUC (see Section~\ref{metrics} for the definition) conditioned on the initial state for the \setseq model, averaged over 10 seeds of samples on the test set, where for each seed we sample 25 sequences of 2500 loans from the test set.
+Figure~\ref{fig:set-seq-auc} shows the one vs rest AUC conditioned on the initial state for the \setseq model, averaged over 10 seeds of samples on the test set, where for each seed we sample 25 sequences of 2500 loans from the test set.